-Resecuritization in the EU Proposal.
-The EC Proposal, like the Basel Committee's and the EC's earlier consultation papers on this subject, defines a "resecuritisation" as "a securitisation where one or more of the underlying exposures meet the definition of a securitisation position."
-The EC Proposal also does not include, or refer to, the explanatory material about the definition of resecuritization that appears in the Banking Book Paper.
-The EC Proposal thus fails to address the concerns about the scope of the definition that were raised during the consultation period, in particular the "innocent bystander" issues discussed above.
+Resecuritization in the EU proposal.
+The EC Proposal, like the Basel Committee's and the EC's earlier consultation papers on this subject, defined a "resecuritisation" as "a securitisation where one or more of the underlying exposures meet the definition of a securitisation position."19 The EC Proposal also did not include, or refer to, the explanatory materialaboutthedefinition of resecuritization that appeared in the Banking Book Paper.
+This raised concerns that questions raised during the consultation period, in particular the "innocent bystander" issues discussed above, had not been addressed, and that the EU rules on resecuritization exposures would be different from, and harsher than, those that applied elsewhere.
+The EU Draft Directive, however, adopts the Banking Book Paper's definition of resecuritization exposure,20 and includes the explanatory material, with only some changes in terminology.21 Market participants will want to see these helpful changes included in the final legislation, and the explanatory material included in the text of